OSGeo/PROJ/docs/source/operations/projections/peirce_q.rst

 .. option:: +scrollx=<value>

-    For ``horizontal`` type allows a scalar circular scroll of resulting x coordinates to shift sections of the projection to the other horizontal side of the map.
+    For ``horizontal`` shape allows a scalar circular scroll of resulting x coordinates to shift sections of the projection to the other horizontal side of the map.

     *Defaults to 0.0.
 Must be a scale between -1.0 and 1.0.*

 .. option:: +scrolly=<value>

-    For ``vertical`` type allows a scalar circular scroll of resulting y coordinates to shift sections of the projection to the other vertical side of the map.
+    For ``vertical`` shape allows a scalar circular scroll of resulting y coordinates to shift sections of the projection to the other vertical side of the map.

     *Defaults to 0.0.
 Must be a scale between -1.0 and 1.0.*